Marvin1912/frontend/mental-arithmetic-training-plan.md

 ### Phase 6.2: Linting
 - [ ] Extend linting so that deprecated and not used imports are found
+- [ ] Update the plan and push changes

 ### Phase 7: Session History & Basic Stats
 - [ ] Create `components/arithmetic-list/` directory